chickenandstats/chickenstats/README.md

 ---

+## Introduction
-## A Python library for scraping & analyzing sports statistics

-Download & manipulate data from various NHL endpoints, CapFriendly, & Evolving-Hockey in just a few lines of code.
-`chickenstats` is compatible with Python versions 3.10, 3.11, & 3.12 on Windows, Mac, & Linux operating systems.
+`chickenstats` is a Python package for scraping & analyzing sports statistics - download & manipulate data from various NHL endpoints, CapFriendly, & Evolving-Hockey in just a few lines of code.
+Compatible with Python versions 3.10, 3.11, & 3.12 on Windows, Mac, & Linux operating systems.

-**Documentation**: <a href="https://chickenstats.com" target="_blank">https://chickenstats.com</a>

-**Source Code**: <a href="https://github.com/chickenandstats/chickenstats" target="_blank">https://github.com/chickenandstats/chickenstats</a>

 ---